Exhibitions / Events

 21st June - 28th July 2013

-Ellie Harrison will be showing her 2011 installation Austerity & Anarchy in this group show exploring survivalist culture and creation mythology co-curated by MadLab and featuring contributions from Anne-Marie Culhane, Dark Mountain, GameJam Collective, HAcMan Collective, Ellie Harrison, Rowena Hughes, Aliyah Hussain, Sam Meech, SpecFic Collective and Volkov Commanders.
-The exhibition launch also marks the beginning of Castlefield Gallery’s six month stint looking after one of Ellie’s four Early Warning Signs, which will remain installed outside the gallery for the rest of 2013.
+Ellie Harrison showed her 2011 installation Austerity & Anarchy in this group show exploring survivalist culture and creation mythology co-curated by MadLab and featuring contributions from Anne-Marie Culhane, Dark Mountain, GameJam Collective, HAcMan Collective, Ellie Harrison, Rowena Hughes, Aliyah Hussain, Sam Meech, SpecFic Collective and Volkov Commanders.
+The exhibition launch also marked the beginning of Castlefield Gallery’s six month stint looking after one of Ellie’s four Early Warning Signs, which will remain installed outside the gallery for the rest of 2013.

 Money after Money / Credit Game 2013